Category: 1970s Cold Cases

 A Mysterious Phone Call

 Around 3 a.m. on Thursday, September 28, Sgt.
-Philip Gabriel answered a phone call at the Wilkes-Barre police station.
-According to the Times Leader, an anonymous man informed Sgt.
-Gabriel that a homicide had been committed in the 2nd-floor apartment at 13 Academy Street.
+Philip Gabriel answered the phone at the Wilkes-Barre police station.
+According to the Times Leader, an anonymous man told him there was a homicide in the second-floor apartment at 13 Academy Street..
 After sharing that alarming information, the unknown man disconnected the call.

-At approximately 3:15 a.m., officers discovered a horrific scene.
+At approximately 3:15 a.m., officers walked into a horrific scene.

 The Discovery

 In the front bedroom of her apartment, Juanita Todd lay motionless on the floor.
 She was resting on her side in a thick pool of blood, with multiple stab wounds to her head and body.
-A white piece of what appeared to be bedsheet was knotted around her neck, and contusions marred the left side of her face and scalp and other parts of her body.
+A white piece of what appeared to be bedsheet was knotted around her neck.
+Contusions marred the left side of her face and scalp and other parts of her body.

 She was unclothed, but there were no obvious signs of sexual assault.
 The horrifying scene was made even worse by the sight of a knife embedded in her abdomen.
 A large floor-model fan blew a steady breeze over the young mother, whose life was cruelly cut short.